BlastSlimey/SonicRushAP/bizhawk.md

 # items
-022c475e last received item index, as halfword int 022c4760 zone unlocks sonic, as bits
+- 022c475e last received item index, as halfword int
+- 022c4760 zone unlocks sonic, as bits
-022c4761 zone unlocks blaze, as bits
+- 022c4761 zone unlocks blaze, as bits
-022c4762 progressive level unlocks sonic, as byte int 022c4763 progressive level unlocks blaze, as byte int 022C468F chaos emeralds, as bits
+- 022c4762 progressive level unlocks sonic, as byte int
+- 022c4763 progressive level unlocks blaze, as byte int
+- 022C468F chaos emeralds, as bits
-022c4765 sol emeralds, as bits
+- 022c4765 sol emeralds, as bits
-022c4767 Sidekick showing, as bits (first Tails, then Cream) bad power-ups TODO boost fills and drains TODO add sonic extra lives to 022C468E add blaze extra lives to 022C46E6
+- 022c4767 Sidekick showing, as bits (first Tails, then Cream)
+- bad power-ups TODO
+- boost fills and drains TODO
+- add sonic extra lives to 022C468E
+- add blaze extra lives to 022C46E6

 # locations
-act clear
-=> 022c4690 sonic level scores, 4 bytes each for act 1 2 and boss, all zones in order => 022c46e8 blaze level scores, 4 bytes each for act 1 2 and boss, all zones in order s rank same as act clear, but only if big number special stages 022c4764 bits f-zone, point w, extra zone cleared flags at 022c4766 (in that order)
+- 022c4690 sonic level scores, 4 bytes each for act 1 2 and boss, all zones in order
+- 022c46e8 blaze level scores, 4 bytes each for act 1 2 and boss, all zones in order
+- s rank same as act clear, but only if big number
+- special stages 022c4764 bits
+- f-zone, point w, extra zone cleared flags at 022c4766 (in that order)

 # other
-022c476f Save data initialization flag for client, has to stay 0 => 0 is initialized and can check for flags
+- 022c476f Save data initialization flag for client, has to stay 0 => 0 is initialized and can check for flags